-Our research focuses on supramolecular chemistry, particularly the supramolecular chemistry of anions.
+Our research focuses on supramolecular chemistry, particularly self–assembly.

 Specific areas of research are described in more detail below.